MichaelLarocca/blog-michael-jude-larocca/posts/2026/01-26/hackathon-highlights-building-and-livestreaming-an-ai-travel-agent.md

 ---

 ###### *Are you excited to follow our hackathon journey and learn how to build an AI agent?
 Do you have your own tips or stories from hackathons?
-Please share the article and comment!*
+Please share the article and comment*

 ---